-This system of energy intensity indicators can:
+This system of energy intensity indicators can do the following:

-- show how the intensity of energy use and its components are changing
+- Show how the intensity of energy use and its components are changing

-- help raise public awareness about how and why energy intensity has changed over the years
+- Help raise public awareness about how and why energy intensity has changed over the years

-- complement other provided inputs to policy and program analyses, including improved understanding of the impact of program and policy choices on energy intensity
+- Complement other provided inputs to policy and program analyses, including improved understanding of the impact of program and policy choices on energy intensity

-- improve understanding of the role of efficiency improvements in changing energy markets
+- Improve understanding of the role of efficiency improvements in changing energy markets

 The purpose of this site is to provide the public with information on energy intensity indicators that can be used to consistently track changes in U.S. energy intensity over time, for the entire economy as well as for specific end-use sectors – the four end-use sectors (transportation, industrial, residential, and commercial) and electricity generation (see Highlights).